 The house, set in expansive parkland and backed by wooded, rocky hills rising to heather moorland.
 The house contains a unique collection of priceless paintings, furniture, old Master drawings, neoclassical sculptures, books and other artefacts.

 Gullivers Kingdom is another great attraction to visit.
 It is an amusement park aimed at children aged 3 to 13 in the Derbyshire town of Matlock Bath, England.
 The Theme Park has the following major attractions: Log Flume, Elephant Ride, Flight of Fantasy, Dodgems, Chairlift, Jumping Star, Gulliver's Magical Journeys, The Crazy Barrels, The Rio Grande Railroad, The Veteran Cars, Gulliver's Travels Ride, Billy-Bob's Bi-Planes, Log Coaster,Switchback Rollercoaster, Monorail, Ladybirds, Jubilee Carousel, Ferris Wheel, Double-Decker Carousel, Lazy River Ride, Pirate Ship and Fire Brigade.
-Visiting this amusement park while being on you vacation will be a brilliant fun day out for you
+Visiting this amusement park while being on your holiday will be a brilliant fun day out for you

 and your family.